sathyaram/exhaustnotes/README.md

 - Youtube, for card sounds
 - TransparentTextures, for background image

-### Each Car Has:
-  - Car SVG
-  - Car Year Selector
-  - Car Make
-  - Car Model
-  - Car Trim
-  - Car Slider
-    - Image
-    - Link Photo Credit
+---

-### For v1.0
+### Bugs
-- [X] Put MongoDB on Lightsail Server
-- [X] Google Analytics/Tag Manager
-- [X] Create ExhaustNotes email account
-- [X] Buy and attach domain
-- [X] Https
-- Player Bug: when pause and scrub, starts clip over
+- Player: when pause and scrub, starts clip over
+- Safari Car Hover Z-indexing
+- Menu section slide in transition glitchy

 ### For v2.0
 - [X] Shoot to top button